 Many people find it helpful to make a particular time daily for prayer and reflection.
-One option might be to join your prayer with those of the wider world at some special times during the day.
-While the church cannot be open every day, you may like to join the wider community in praying the Angelus at 9 am, 12 noon and 6 pm.
+One option might be to join your prayer with those of the wider world at some special times during the day, especially in praying the Angelus at 9 am, 12 noon and 6 pm.

-3. Reflections and Meditations
+4. Reflections and Meditations

-Reflections for our two weekly newsletters will continue for the time being, and our Thursday "Spiritual Resources" newsletter will continue to be uploaded to the web page.
-Fr Philip Carter's meditations and spiritual reflections (in recess for January) are presented on our blog, https://stmarymagdalenesadelaide.org/.
+In addition to Fr Steven's regular reflection in this newsletter, which is uploaded to the web page for wider accessibility, Fr Philip Carter's meditations and spiritual reflections are presented on our blog, https://stmarymagdalenesadelaide.org/.